 The Gallery Climate Coalition (GCC) is a charity founded by a voluntary group of London-based gallerists and professionals working in the commercial arts sector as an attempt to develop a meaningful and industry-specific response to the growing climate crisis.

 The GCC website aims to inspire and educate, as well as provide practical tools and information.

 Our easy-to-use carbon calculator is available free of charge to all GCC members.
 This tool has been specifically tailored to the art world and allows users to quickly identify the main elements of their carbon footprint and take immediate action.
 Data collected (anonymously) via the carbon calculator will also help track progress across our sector.

 The website also features a video series featuring key voices in the arts and beyond.
 We will be hosting seminars and events and our aim is to become a platform for discussion and debate on a spectrum of issues related to the environment and climate change.
 We will be launching specific campaigns.
 Using the voice of our international network, our aim is to become an effective instrument for change.

-The GCC is in contact with parallel environmental initiatives around the world and hopes to collaborate with them moving forward.
+The GCC is in contact with parallel environmental initiatives around the world and intends to support and collaborate with them moving forward.
 These include:

 General Enquires email@example.com